The one-year trial, for the 2018 to 2019 funding year, will enable more eligible adults to access AEB funding.

 To confirm learner eligibility providers must:

-- see and keep supporting evidence in the learner file, for example, this could be a wage slip within 3 months of the learner’s learning start date, or a current employment contract, which states gross monthly/annual wages
+- have seen evidence of the learner’s gross annual wages in these circumstances, for example, this could be a wage slip within 3 months of the learner’s learning start date, or a current employment contract, which states gross monthly/annual wages

 - enter the ILR monitoring code (363) for every eligible learner they fully fund through this trial, this is imperative as we will use data collected from this trial to inform future adult funding policy development